idimitriadis0/TranslateOnLinux/docs/index.md

 [Transcribe!](https://www.seventhstring.com/xscribe/overview.html)

 Download [for Linux](https://www.seventhstring.com/xscribe/download_linux.html).
 There is a 30-day evaluation period, after which you decide if you wish to [buy](https://www.seventhstring.com/xscribe/buy.html) the software.

+[OOONA Transcribe](https://ooona.net/ooona-tools/) is an online subscription-based software aimed at creating script files and dialog lists.

+[Transcribe by Wreally](https://transcribe.wreally.com) is another online solution, which blends automatic and manual transcription, along with dictation.

 # Dictionary lookup